-Kent Hills 3, in which the Company has an 83 per cent interest, achieved commercial operation in October 2018, and added five 3.45 MW Vestas V126 turbines to the Kent Hills fleet for an additional 17.25 MW at the site.
+The Kent Hills 3 facility, in which the Company has an 83 per cent interest, achieved commercial operation in October 2018, and added five 3.45 MW Vestas V126 turbines to the Kent Hills fleet for an additional 17.25 MW at the site.
 The Kent Hills 3 PPA terminates in 2035.
-See "General Development of the Business - Three Year History - 2018 - New Brunswick Wind Power Expansion Complete."
+The foundation issues at the Kent Hills 1 and Kent Hills 2 facilities are unique to the design of those facilities and there is no indication of any foundation issue at the Kent Hills 3 facility.